PotapenkoOleg/Docker-Reference/README.md

 ### Creating Images for Python apps

-Let's continue with more advanced examples involving Python package manages
+Let's continue with more advanced examples involving Python package manager

 Here is sample `Dockerfile`